luapower/heap/heap.md

 __API Notes__:

-  * a cdata heap can hold size-1 elements (element 0 is used for swapping).
-  * trying to push nil into a value heap raises an error.
   * values that compare equally are popped in random order.

 ### `heap.heap(push, pop, swap, len, cmp) -> push, pop, rebalance`